We individually evaluate all products and services we recommend. If you click on links on our website, we may earn a commission.

 Evergreen 112-Round Rifle Ammo Locking Storage Case

-The Evergreen 112 ammunition case, specifically designed for rifle ammo, incorporates locking holes for a padlock.
-It comes equipped with an automatic equalization system, a pressure release valve, and a secure twist lock with a key.
-It also comes with a lifetime guarantee.
+The Evergreen 112 ammunition case is for rifle ammo, and it is a locking ammo box for airline travel with holes to place a padlock.
+It also has an automatic equalization system, a pressure release valve, and a secure twist lock with a key.
+It has a lifetime guarantee.

 Pros